Health, Safety, and Liability

 Horn and strobe light locations

-Sportsman’s Country Club: horn/strobe light located on the clubhouse, on the pumphouse near 17th hole, #5 green/#11 tee on the 18-hole course, and the #4 tee on the east-9 course
+Sportsman’s Country Club:horn/strobe light on the clubhouse, on the pump house near 17th hole, #5 green/#11 tee on the Classic 18 Course, and the #4 tee on the East-9 course

-West Park: horn/strobe light located on the Sports Center roof (NE corner)
+West Park: horn/strobe light on the Northbrook Sports Center roof (NE corner)

 Horn and strobe light locations

-Techny Prairie Park and Fields: horn/strobe light located on the electrical cabinet next to Techny Prairie Center, horn/strobe light located on the warming shelter building by the sled hill, strobe light on the batting cage control building, and a strobe light on a pole on the golf course behind Tee Box #2
+Techny Prairie Park and Fields: horn/strobe light on the electrical cabinet next to Techny Prairie Center, on the warming shelter by the sled hill, strobe light on the batting cage control building, and strobe light on a pole on the golf course behind Tee Box #2

 - You hear one long siren.